| August 2: Iraqi forces invaded Kuwait. Saddam Hussein's

 Trade and Industry Secretary Nicholas Ridley confirmed that the

+giant cylinders were intended for the gun project.
 December 1.
 Britain and France were linked when the final

 breakthrough was made on the Channel Tunnel project.
 The occasion